 Tracy wants Evie in a primal kind of way.
 The way Tracy falls for Evie is very much like a romantic date.
 The highs and lows will be just as intense.
 The director calls the initial scene between Evie and Tracy ‘the shoot out scene’.
 Did Evie give Tracy the wrong number, or has the number been cut off?
 This is also unclear, though when Tracy invites herself shopping anyway it’s clear Evie didn’t care whether she turned up or not.
 By the way, the lack of clarity around details like this, and about Evie’s true backstory, is an excellent example of how writers don’t need to cover everything, tying the story up with a bow.
 Evie is more intriguing because we never know her.
 A girl like Evie is never entirely knowable, anyhow.
 When Evie is mysterious to the audience, we understand how enticing and mysterious she is to Tracy.

 What does Mel want?
 Compared to earlier times in her past (we are told she is an addict) she’s doing really well.
 She has a house, fully booked hairdressing clients who come to the house and who are also her friends, an honour roll daughter and a nice house.
-Her weakness is the addict boyfriend, who is actually pretty cool apart from the fact he’s an addict, so we can empathise with her there.
+Her shortcoming is the addict boyfriend, who is actually pretty cool apart from the fact he’s an addict, so we can empathise with her there.
 She wants her family life to continue as it is, but with the addition of a lover of her own.
 Unfortunately by this point, the only men interested in Mel are themselves addicts.

 What does Evie want?
 Evie wants two things.
 She wants a stable home life but she also wants power.
 The two things are connected: If she can control people’s reactions to her she feels in control, despite living most of her life out of control.